Dragonfly Energy Holdings Corp. Income Taxes Disclosure

 Under the provisions of the Internal Revenue Code, the net operating loss and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Net operating loss and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50 percent, as defined under Sections 382 and 383 of the Internal Revenue Code, respectively, as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
 The Company has not yet evaluated if section 382 was triggered.

 Management of the Company evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets and determined that it is more likely than not that the Company will not recognize the benefits of the deferred tax assets.
-As a result, a full valuation allowance was recorded as of December 31, 2024.
-The valuation allowance as of December 31, 2024 was $29,449, primarily due to the company entering into a 3 year cumulative loss position and no expectation of income for the year ended December 31, 2024.
+As a result, a full valuation allowance was recorded as of December 31, 2025.
+The valuation allowance as of December 31, 2025 was $37,753, primarily due to the company entering into a 4 year cumulative loss position and no expectation of income for the year ended December 31, 2025.
+Valuation allowance total increased by $8,304.
+Federal portion of this number is $7,730 and the rest is a state portion of $574.

 Dragonfly Energy Holdings Corp.